Fraternity Recruitment

 HOW CAN I JOIN?

-In the fall, the Interfraternity Council (IFC) hosts an "organized" recruitment process that occurs during the first few weeks of classes with various informational events before each chapter begins their own recruitment activities.
-This organized process ends with Bid Day, which is the first time you can formally accept a bid with the Office of Fraternity & Sorority Life.
-Registration for this process is required.
-After this period, organizations can continue to recruit, and most likely will, in order to start preparing for their spring new member class!
-This process is replicated in the spring but on a smaller scale.
+In the spring, the Interfraternity Council (IFC) hosts an “informal” recruitment process that occurs during the first few weeks of classes, starting with a casual Meet the Fraternities tabling event.
+A few days after the event, each organization will begin their own recruitment activities with the process concluding on Bid Day, which is the first time you can formally accept a bid with the Office of Fraternity & Sorority Life (OFSL) in the spring semester.
+Registration for this process is required through the OFSL website.
+After this period, organizations can and will continue to recruit.
+This process is replicated in the fall semester but on a bigger scale.

-Registration for Spring 2023 Fraternity Recruitment will open on December 1st, 2022.
-Please note, there is a $5 fee for recruitment registration.
+Registration for Spring 2026 Fraternity Recruitment will open on December 12th & registration is required to participate.
+Please note, there is a $10 registration fee for fraternity recruitment.

 If you have any questions, please reach out to the Office of Fraternity and Sorority Life